 Healing takes time.
-These changes in our brain didn’t begin overnight and, similarly, treatment takes place over an extended period in order to allow brains to heal at a sustainable pace.
-(Incidentally, EMDR is a powerful short-term therapy for survivors of recent trauma because brains are less likely to experience those long term changes.)
+These changes in our brain didn’t begin overnight.
+Similarly, treatment takes place over an extended period in order to allow brains to heal at a sustainable pace.
+(Incidentally, EMDR is a powerful short-term therapy for survivors of recent trauma because brains are less likely to experience those long-term changes.)

-Relational Connections in Therapy Matter.
+Relational connections in therapy matter.
 For many of us, the wound that brings us to therapy is deeply relational.
-Often, our pain can be traced to a relationship where deep harm occurred (or a relationship colored by absence and loss).
+Often, our pain can be traced to a relationship where deep harm occurred (or to a relationship colored by absence and loss).
 In these contexts, short-term therapies are less effective.
-A course of therapy that gives us only a place to vent and a few new coping strategies is unlikely to make a deep impact on our capacity to internally regulate our emotions, seek out support-giving relationships, and experience fewer symptoms.
+A course of therapy that only gives us a place to vent and develop a few new coping strategies is unlikely to make a deep impact on our capacity to internally regulate our emotions, seek out support-giving relationships, and experience fewer symptoms.

-Attachment-focused relational therapy can.
-A therapist that engages relationally (these therapists often call themselves psychodynamic, attachment-focused, relationally-oriented, or relational-neurobiology informed) builds a very real relationship with clients – one that is safe and healing because of a clearly communicated frame and maintained professional boundaries.
+Attachment-focused relational therapy creates deep connections.
+A therapist that engages relationally builds a very real relationship with clients.
+(These therapists often call themselves psychodynamic, attachment-focused, relationally-oriented, or relational-neurobiology informed.)
+With this type of therapist, a relationship can be built that is safe and healing because of a clearly communicated frame and maintained professional boundaries.

 Download a PDF Printable of this Art

-In the authenticity of that relationship, a client (and a therapist, for that matter) experience vibrant and very real emotional experiences.
-Through experience and training, the therapist remains anchored in safe boundaries, rather than being swept away by the powerful emotional experience.
+In the context of that relationship, a client (and a therapist, for that matter) experience vibrant and authentic emotional experiences.
+Through experience and training, the therapist can remain anchored in safe boundaries rather than being swept away by the powerful emotional experience.
 This safe relational intimacy can begin building (or repairing) neural pathways in the brain that support healing.

-Through this type of relational therapy, brains have the opportunity to form new memories around “corrective emotional experiences*” that inform how we engage relationships outside of therapy and, through mirror neurons and other neurological processes researchers don’t yet fully understand, learn to soothe and regulate our own emotions.
-Eventually, this safe therapist-client relationship gives us the practice and confidence to seek out healthy relationships outside of therapy, risk emotional intimacy with others, and develop the satisfying and supportive relationships we need for good mental health (source)
+Through this type of relational therapy, brains have the opportunity to form new memories around “corrective emotional experiences*.”
+These inform how we engage in relationships outside of therapy.
+Additionally, through mirror neurons and other neurological processes that researchers don’t yet fully understand, we can learn to soothe and regulate our emotions.
+Eventually, this safe therapist-client relationship gives us the practice and confidence to seek out healthy relationships outside of therapy, risk emotional intimacy with others, and develop the satisfying and supportive relationships we need for good mental health (source).

 *Corrective emotional experiences are experiences that help us, on an emotional level, repair previous relational harm.
-For example, reading a book about conflict resolution might not help someone who tends to walk out when their partner is angry, but learning through an emotionally charged experience of rupture and repair with their therapist, that person might come to understand on a deeper level that conflict doesn’t have to end with the loss of a relationship.
-This experience in therapy can then help that person show up for their partner next time there’s conflict in the relationship.
+For example, reading a book about conflict resolution might not help someone who tends to walk out when their partner is angry.
+However, learning through an emotionally charged experience of rupture and repair with their therapist, that same person might come to understand on a deeper level that conflict doesn’t have to end with the loss of a relationship.
+This experience in therapy can then help that person show up for their partner the next time there’s conflict in the relationship.

 Love for your therapist, then, is a good sign.

-Against this backdrop of authentic emotional experience as a driving force behind the change that occurs in good therapy – we shouldn’t be at all surprised when love enters the therapy room.
+Against this backdrop of authentic emotional experience as a driving force behind the change that occurs in good therapy, we shouldn’t be at all surprised when love enters the therapy room (or when we may need help coping during off-time between sessions).
 When love enters therapy sessions – whether spoken or unspoken – it’s a powerful indicator that something that matters is happening in therapy.

 Sexual & Nonsexual Love in Therapy

-Normalization of the feelings of sexual attraction between clients and therapists was constantly impressed on me in my own training to be a therapist – and rightfully so.
-In the context of therapy, feelings take center stage, so why should certain feelings be shoved aside, shamed, or ignored?
-While not all feelings are meant to be acted on, a safe therapy space is one in which a therapist maintains steady professional boundaries and in which a client can bring any emotional experience – including professions of love – both sexual and nonsexual to be examined thoughtfully.
+Normalizing the feelings of sexual attraction between clients and therapists was constantly impressed on me in my own training to be a therapist – and rightfully so.
+In the context of therapy, feelings take center stage.
+So, why should certain feelings be shoved aside, shamed, or ignored?
+While not all feelings are meant to be acted on, a safe therapy space is one in which a therapist maintains steady professional boundaries and in which a client can bring any emotional experience – including professions of love.
+Because of this, both sexual and nonsexual out to be examined thoughtfully.